onepanelio/core-docs/docs/installation-guides/gke.md

 ```

 :::note
-The `--enable-stackdriver-kubernetes` option in above command enables Google Stackdriver for log aggregation which can incur additional charges.
-You can optionally remove this option and add `--logging` to `opctl` command below.
+The `--enable-stackdriver-kubernetes` flag in above command enables Google Stackdriver for log aggregation which can incur additional charges.
+You can optionally remove this flag and add `--enable-efk-logging` to `opctl` command below.
 :::

 The command above will automatically retrieve your cluster's access credentials but you can also get them by running: